hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/696_scc_xi.md

 What cannot human effort achieve?

-Disciple: But, sir, such a state of things seems impossible unless sages like Manu and Yâjnavalkya are again born in the country.
+Disciple: But, sir, such a state of things seems impossible unless sages like Manu and Yājnavalkya are again born in the country.

 Swamiji: Goodness gracious!
 Was it not purity and unselfish labour that made them Manu and Yajnavalkya, or was it something else?
 Well, we